 It is the broth.
 No really, it is all in the broth.
 Spending time making your own vegan pho broth is something that has so much value.
-Often when made commercially, the vegan versions have a lot of salt or MSG in them to enhance the flavor.
-However, once you make your own from scratch, there is a whole new flavor profile that emerges that can support your journey to add fresh flavor with spices, herbs, and plants.
-And we know this leads to increased vitality.
-Making the “best” flavored vegan pho broth is going to be a recipe that you put on repeat once you get the kitchen flow of down.
-We make this at least 1-2 times per month and sometimes more.
+Often when made commercially, the vegan versions have a lot of salt in them to enhance the flavor.

-The most expensive food you have is the food you throw away.
+“The most expensive food you have is the food you throw away.”

 Steve Roberts

-One of my favorite tips came from my dad.
-I’m not sure where he first learned it… however it was great to hear it from him.
-“The most expensive food you have is the food you throw away.”
-Wow, that was a mind-expanding phrase the first time I heard it.
 And started a whole new train of thought that would lead to me taking a new look at leftover kitchen veggie scraps.
-Now, each week, I save the extras in the fridge.
+Now, each week, I save the extras in the fridge or freezer.
 And then, once a week, I make a broth with these scraps.
 And when I let them percolate overnight in the slow cooker with seaweed, shiitake mushrooms, and spices, it leads to a magical most flavorful vegan pho broth.
 So time is a factor here too.
+But if you start it the morning before work – it will be ready in the instant pot when you get home.

-Using Kitchen Scraps for Vegan Pho Broth
+Using Leftover Vegetables Scraps for the Broth

 Facebook live cooking demos